What's the Difference Between a PharmD and an RPh?

 Discover the PharmD Degree at the University of Findlay

-If you are interested in seeing what you can do with a PharmD, we invite you to consider Findlay’s Distance PharmD program.
+If you are interested in seeing what you can do with a PharmD, consider Findlay’s online Distance PharmD program.